rahulsarchive/4AxisFoamCutter/README.md

 6. A4988 Stepper driver (one for each axis)
 7. Arduino Mega 2560
 8. Nichrome wire (30 guage for smaller builds and 26 guage for larger ones)
+9. M8-M5 Motor coupler (M8 for the thread and M5 for the motor shaft)

 ## Software